phasehq/cli/README.md

     users whoami     🙋 See details of the current user users logout     🏃 Logout from phase-cli
-    users keyring    🔐 Display information about the Phase keyring console          🖥️ Open the Phase Console in your browser update           🆙 Update the Phase CLI to the latest version
+    users keyring    🔐 Display information about the Phase keyring docs             📖 Open the Phase CLI Docs in your browser console          🖥️ Open the Phase Console in your browser update           🆙 Update the Phase CLI to the latest version
 ```